adunning/dissertation/07-works.md

 # Appendix A: Alexander's Works {.unnumbered}

-\markboth{Alexander's Works}{Alexander's Works}
+\markboth{\textsc{Appendix A. Alexander's Works}}{\textsc{Appendix A. Alexander's Works}}

-The following catalogue presents Alexander's works in the order of the approximate date of their completion in chapter 2, under '[The chronology of Alexander's works as an Augustinian]'.
+The following catalogue presents Alexander's works in the order of the approximate date of their completion given in chapter 2, under '[The chronology of Alexander's works as an Augustinian]'.
 This is an update of @hunt:1984schools [pp. 125–149], itself built on earlier lists [@rouse:2004henry, K4; @mynors:1991registrum, R42; @leland:1709commentarii, pp. 239–244; @carley:2010john, chap.
-218; @bale:1902index, pp. 23–27; @bale:1557scriptorum, pp. 1:272–273; @tanner:1748bibliotheca, pp. 538–542; @esposito:1915unpublished; see also @sharpe:1997handlist, s.v.
+218; @bale:1902index, pp. 23–27; @bale:1557scriptorum, pp. 1:272–273; @tanner:1748bibliotheca, pp. 538–542; @esposito:1915unpublished].
+Bibliographies published since have been taken into account [@glorieux:1971faculté, no. 21; @sharpe:1997handlist, s.v.
 'Alexander Nequam OSA'].
 It has been possible to find only a handful of manuscripts of which Hunt was not aware, and it has not been necessary to update his listing of them significantly, though corrections have been made based on updated catalogues and examination of manuscripts where possible.
 Following Hunt's practice, a solidus is used to indicate a fragment in quoting incipits and explicits.
-For a table summarizing the numbers of copies listed below, see above in chapter 4, under '[Results of the dissemination effort]'.
+For a table summarizing the numbers of copies, see above in chapter 4, under '[Results of the dissemination effort]'.
 The records of manuscripts have been entirely reworked, based on the Corpus of British Medieval Library Catalogues.

 ## Major Works {.unnumbered}

 ### *De utensilibus* {.unnumbered}

 inc.
-: Qui bene uult disponere familie sue et rebus suis …
+: Qui bene uult disponere familie sue et rebus suis

-expl.
+exp.
-: … nisi quisque fideliter firmiterque crediderit saluus esse non poterit.
+: nisi quisque fideliter firmiterque crediderit saluus esse non poterit.
 Explicit.

 \noindent @hunt:1991teaching [p.
-1:178] prints the standard *accessus* to the work, which specifies this title, also used in several manuscripts; its usual form, *De nominibus utensilium*, seems to have been popularized only because it appears in the manuscript used for the first edition, by @wright:1857treatise [p.
+1:178] prints the standard *accessus* to the work, which specifies the title as *De utensilibus*, also used in several manuscripts; the form *De nominibus utensilium* seems to have been popularized only because it appears in the manuscript used for the first edition, by @wright:1857treatise [p.
 1:96].

 #### Manuscripts {.unnumbered}

 - Berlin, Staatsbibliothek, lat. fol.
-607r (formerly Phillipps 13835), fols 1ra–9rc (s. xiv^1^); glossed.
+607r (formerly Phillipps 13835), fols 1ra–9rc (s. xiv^1^); glossed

 - Besançon, Bibliothèque municipale, 534, fol.
-35v (s. xiv^2^); glossed.
+35v (s. xiv^2^); glossed

-- Bruges, Openbare Bibliotheek, 536, fols 80r–89v (s. xiii/xiv); glossed.
+- Bruges, Openbare Bibliotheek, 536, fols 80r–89v (s. xiii/xiv); glossed

 - Bruges, Openbare Bibliotheek, 546, fol.
 1r–v (s. xiii)

-    expl.
+    exp.
-    : … sali mixta/ [@scheler:1866trois, p.
+    : sali mixta/ [@scheler:1866trois, p.
 61, line 14]

 - Cambrai, Bibliothèque municipale, 969 (867) (s. xiv)